-This reason for global reading is even more compelling this year during the continued coronavirus pandemic.
-Can’t travel to see friends and family abroad?
-Perhaps your foreign holiday has been cancelled this year.
-Why not fly there with a book instead?
+This reason for global reading is even more compelling this year during the continued coronavirus pandemic, with restrictions on travel.
+We might long to visit other shores; why not fly there with a book instead?

-At the start of the new school year, September is a great time to consider whether the books we suggest to young people are as diverse and inclusive as they could be, in terms of ethnic diversity of the creators and characters, but also disability, sexuality and gender.
+At the start of the new school year for many, September is a great time to consider whether the books we suggest to young people are as diverse and inclusive as they could be, in terms of ethnic diversity of the creators and characters, but also disability, sexuality and gender.
 Children deserve to see themselves reflected in the books they read, and including books in translation on our bookshelves helps open up the world in all its multicultural, multilingual diversity.

 Translated literature also opens up genres that are less well represented in English-language publishing, for example comics and graphic novels for all ages, picture books for older readers and narrative nonfiction.
 A broader range of genres and styles of writing can also inspire and appeal to reluctant readers.

 As we face global challenges such as climate change, movements of refugees, and the Covid-19 pandemic, more than ever we need collaboration among nations and understanding of other perspectives.
 How can a culture of reading globally foster a sense of our place in the world from childhood on?
 Can young people’s exploration of other countries’ art and literature contribute to a world where we interact in a more just and equitable way?

 HOW TO GET INVOLVED IN #WorldKidLitMonth

 - Read and review a children’s or young adult book translated into English from another language.
 It needn’t be long: just a photo and a few words on Twitter or Instagram, a longer review for your blog or school newsletter, or a guest review for World Kid Lit blog ~ we welcome reviews by readers of all ages!